krateng/maloja/DEVELOPMENT.md

 ## Running the server

+For development, you might not want to install maloja files all over your filesystem.
+Use the environment variable `MALOJA_DATA_DIRECTORY` to force all user files into one central directory - this way, you can also quickly change between multiple configurations.

 You can quickly run the server with all your local changes with `python3 -m maloja run`.

 You can also build the package with `pip install .`.